-- Any kind of violence, threatening beahviour or abuse between pupils, or by pupils/parents/carers towards the school’s staff, will not be tolerated.
-If a parent/carer does not conduct him/herself properly the school reserves the right to ban them from the preschool premises and, if the parent/carer continues to cause disturbance, he or she may be liable to prosecution.
+- Any kind of violence, threatening behaviour or abuse between pupils, or by pupils/parents/carers towards the school’s staff, will not be tolerated.
+If a parent/carer does not conduct him/herself properly the school reserves the right to ban them from the premises and, if the parent/carer continues to cause disturbance, he or she may be liable to prosecution.

 - Guidance on the use of reasonable force will be agreed upon by the Head Teacher and Governing Body, and clearly set out within the school’s Behaviour Policy.

 - All members of the school community should be aware of behavioural expectations and the relevant policies, and agree to them as fair and reasonable.
 These will be made readily available to read and general expectations will be displayed in classrooms and around the school.

 - Polite, considerate and respectful behaviour is to be maintained by all around the school, both in and out of the classroom.

 - Offensive or insulting language is not to be used in any circumstances, deliberately or otherwise.

 - Each pupil receives the necessary behavioural support according to their specific needs.